inveker/web3_context/README.md

 ```dart
 CredentialsWithKnownAddress? credentials;
 ```
+Public field.
 If there is a connection to the user's wallet, it stores an object with which you can sign transactions

 ### Events